Homecoming for the lauded prodigal sons

 Next it was Sydney’s turn to welcome the Pacific fliers.

-Mosman held a parade and reception on Saturday June 30th, one of 57 such events across the country.
+Mosman held a parade and reception on Saturday June 30th, one of many like events across the country.

 Both Charles Kingsford Smith and Charles Ulm had local connections.

 Ulm’s parents lived in Mosman.
-The Ulm’s lived in Keston Ave until 1914 and then at 35 Prince Street.
-Kingsford Smith’s parents had lived in Shadforth St in 1918.
-They moved to Yeo St Neutral Bay, thence to Longueville.
-Two of Smithy’s brothers had married local lasses.1
+The Ulm’s lived in Keston Ave until 1914 and then 35 Prince Street.
+Kingsford Smith’s parents moved from Yeo St Neutral Bay, to Shadforth St Mosman in 1918, thence to Longueville.
+Two of Smithy’s brothers had married Mosman lasses.1

 Smithy had come a long way.
-Called ‘the terror of Mosman’ as a teenager, he was now a huge hit with the crowd:
+Once called ‘the terror of Mosman’ as a teenager, he was now a huge hit with the crowd: